 Create a safe environment

-Alzheimer's disease impairs judgment and problem-solving skills, increasing your loved one's risk of injury.
-To keep your loved one safe:
+Alzheimer's disease impairs judgment and problem-solving skills, increasing a person's risk of injury.
+To promote safety:

 - Prevent falls.
 Avoid scatter rugs, extension cords and any clutter that could cause your loved one to trip or fall.
 Install handrails or grab bars in critical areas.

 - Use locks.
 Install locks on cabinets that contain anything potentially dangerous, such as medicine, alcohol, guns, toxic cleaning substances, dangerous utensils and tools.